In an empty directory

 #Tips

 Start small.
-Begin with alepha init (no flags) and add React later if you need it.
-You can always run init --react on an existing project.
+Begin with alepha init (no flags) and add features later.
+You can always run init --react or init --tailwind --force on top of an existing project.

 Pick a package manager and stick with it.
 Mixing package managers causes headaches.
-If you're unsure, Yarn or pnpm are solid choices for their speed and reliability.
+If you're unsure, Yarn or pnpm are solid choices.

 Check the generated files.
 The configurations are sensible defaults, but you might want to tweak them.
 They're yours now.